tmtevis/tmtevis.github.io/README.md

-# Tevis Sentinel Solutions
+# Sentinel Solutions

-**Veteran-Owned IT Support for Small Businesses & Homes in Cleveland**
+**Veteran-Owned, Professional Engineering and IT Support for Small Businesses & Homes in Cleveland**

 Precision technology solutions delivered with military discipline and integrity.